 After all it’s travelling to the other side of the world, my name will be attached to it and I want to stand there and be as proud as I can be of what this project evolved into.

-I love building stuff, if you do too and you want to learn about Motorsport Fabrication then I would love your support, jump onto ETSFab.com and get into my Fundamentals course, it will give you everything you need to know about how to do this type of work including plans for your very own tube bender.
+I love building stuff, if you do too and you want to learn about Motorsport Fabrication then I would love your support, I have formulated a heap of courses that will get you fabricating projects like this in no time.
+It will give you everything you need to know about how to do this type of work including plans for your very own tube bender.
 Also keep up to date with BMW’s own R18 Cruiser coming out really soon by subscribing here.

 Thanks for reading.